lwjohnst86/nefa-code/doc/manuscript.md

 lipase may not respond to the inhibitory action of insulin.
 As such, IR may develop before elevations in blood NEFA.
-There is also evidence to suggest that insulin may be involved in NEFA uptake [@Ramos-Roman2012a], further supporting the hypothesis that elevated NEFA is a consequence of higher IR.
+There is also evidence to suggest that insulin may be involved in NEFA uptake [@Ramos-Roman2012a], further supporting the hypothesis that elevated NEFA may be a consequence of higher IR.
 However, we could not examine this potential hypothesis as NEFA was only collected at the baseline visit.